westonkl/InterviewPrep/README.md

 What makes you a good fit for the company?

 Story Time: Can you tell me about a time that you _____?
-Nugget first
-- Start with a nugget that succinctly describes what your response will be about.
+Nugget first: Start with a nugget that succinctly describes what your response will be about.

 **STAR** method
 - Situation / Task -> Action -> Result